What Trump’s Financial Documents Reveal About His Dealings With Stormy Daniels

 Trump’s acknowledgment of the payment came in his annual financial disclosure form, which was released by the Office of Government Ethics (OGE) this afternoon.
 “In 2016, expenses were incurred by one of Donald J. Trump’s attorneys, Michael Cohen,” the form reads.
 “Mr. Cohen sought reimbursement of those expenses and Mr. Trump fully reimbursed Mr. Cohen in 2017.
 The category of value would be $100,001-$250,000 and the interest rate would be zero.”

 In a note appended to the document, the OGE writes that it has “concluded that the information related to the payment made by Mr. Cohen is required to be reported and that the information provided meets the disclosure requirement for a reportable liability.”
 In other words, OGE has determined that Cohen’s payment should have been reported last year.
-Trump’s layers, meanwhile, insist that it didn’t even need to be reported now, and that the president was only doing so because of his commitment to “transparency.”
+Trump’s lawyers, meanwhile, insist that it didn’t even need to be reported now, and that the president was only doing so because of his commitment to “transparency.”

 Beyond the Cohen reimbursement, Trump’s financial disclosure form offers some limited insights into his businesses’ performance.
 Mar-a-Lago’s revenue appears to be down slightly from a year ago: In the 16 months preceding last year’s financial disclosure, Trump’s “winter White House” took in $37.3 million; in the 12 months preceding this year’s, it took in only $25.1 million.
 Meanwhile, Trump’s D.C. hotel — which, fortuitously, opened its doors in September 2016 — has become one of the mogul’s best-performing properties, as the patronage of foreign diplomats helped the venue produce $40.4 million in revenue last year.